x1nos/surface-modelling/README.md

 * https://github.com/x1nos/surface-modelling/blob/main/521229A-V2.pdf

-* If you have problems opening a pdf file in Safari, please try Firefox or Chrome.
+* If you have problems opening a pdf file in Safari browser, please try Firefox or Chrome.

 * The pdf file is in Finnish.
 If necessary, please use a DeepL translator or similar!